Wild swine, Eurasian wild pig, Ryukyu Islands wild pig

 W

-starts withThe Wild boars are commonly found and abundant animals, occurring throughout the globe, except for Antarctica.
+Wild boars are commonly found and abundant animals, occurring throughout the globe, except for Antarctica.
 The natural habitat of this species covers parts of Europe and Asia.
-Additionally, the Wild boars have been introduced to South and North America.
+Additionally, Wild boars have been introduced to South and North America.
 Currently, these animals are considered invaders throughout the southeastern United States and California.
-Preferred types of habitat are grassy savanna areas, wooded forests, agricultural areas, shrublands and marshy swamplands.
-Overall, Wild boars live in areas with a constant source of water and dense vegetative cover to serve them as refuge from predators.
+Preferred types of habitat are grassy savanna areas, wooded forests, agricultural areas, shrublands, and marshy swamplands.
+Overall, Wild boars live in areas with a constant source of water and dense vegetative cover to serve them as a refuge from predators.

 As a nocturnal mammal, the Wild boar is active during the night, when it leaves its shelter to find food.
 This animal spends as much as 12 hours per day sleeping in a nest, constructed out of leaves.
-Females of this species exhibit a social behavior, forming so-called "sounders" - loosely organized groups of 6 - 30 individuals.
+Females of this species exhibit social behavior, forming so-called "sounders" - loosely organized groups of 6-30 individuals.
 Each of these units is composed of breeding females and their offspring.
-Two or more groups may occasionally share the same area without mixing each other.
-Male Wild boars tend to lead solitary life during the most of the year.
+Two or more groups may occasionally share the same area without mixing with each other.
+Male Wild boars tend to lead solitary life during most of the year.
 They socialize only in the reproductive season, during which they frequently occur near sounders as well as territories of other breeding males.
 The communication system of these animals includes vocalizations such as growls, which express aggression.
-They also use squealing calls, typically when excited or to display friendly attitude.
+They also use squealing calls, typically when excited or to display a friendly attitude.

 As an omnivorous species, the Wild boar consumes food of both plant and animal origin.
-The diet of these mammals is generally composed of plants such as crops, fruits, nuts (mast), roots and green plants, supplemented with bird eggs, carrion, small rodents, insects and worms.
+The diet of these mammals is generally composed of plants such as crops, fruits, nuts (mast), roots, and green plants, supplemented with bird eggs, carrion, small rodents, insects, and worms.
 Additionally, the Wild boar has been known to hunt on livestock such as small calves or lambs.

 According to IUCN, the wild boar is abundant and widespread throughout its range but no overall population estimate is available.
 As reported on the IUCN Red List, the Khentii and Khangai Mountain regions of Mongolia hold a population of 34,000 Wild boars (data of 1989).
-A research, conducted by the Estonian Environmental Agency, has shown that the population of this species in Estonia was over 22,500 individuals (estimated by the end of winter 2012).
+Research, conducted by the Estonian Environmental Agency, has shown that the population of this species in Estonia was over 22,500 individuals (estimated by the end of winter 2012).
 The ICUN classifies this species as "Least Concern".

 Wild boars are commonly found and widespread throughout Eurasia.
 They are commonly farmed for consumption throughout the world.
 Hence, these animals could have been domesticated anywhere.
-But according to a zoo-archaeological evidence, namely, bones and teeth, domestication of these mammals began about 9,000 - 10,000 years ago, on the territory of modern Eastern Turkey.
+But according to zoo-archaeological evidence, namely, bones and teeth, domestication of these mammals began about 9,000 - 10,000 years ago, on the territory of modern Eastern Turkey.
 After several thousand years, they were independently domesticated in central China.
-According to a recently conducted research, which compared DNA of Wild boars and domestic pigs, domestication of these animals also took place in other regions of the Old World, including Europe.
+According to a recently conducted research, which compared the DNA of Wild boars and domestic pigs, domestication of these animals also took place in other regions of the Old World, including Europe.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...